JDBgit9/Password-Generator/README.md

 Created prompts for for loops and if prompts no else was needed

 ## Summary
 This was a challenging assigment, but I began to understand as I studied more into it.
 The study groups did help a lot and I am encouraged as I'm not alone.
+All functions are working properly as is required in the assignment.

 ### Screenshot